 While going through MySQL and PHP slow logs is a great way to find issues, modern reporting services that are integrated with your site help speed the process up tremendously.
-There are a few different systems to choose from, but at Pantheon we use New Relic Pro.
-This article explains how you can troubleshoot MySQL databases with New Relic Pro.
+There are a few different systems to choose from, but at Pantheon we use New Relic® Performance Monitoring.
+This article explains how you can troubleshoot MySQL databases with New Relic APM.

-- Open New Relic, click Applications, and select the application the issue has been reported on (Dev/Test/Live).
+By default New Relic® Performance Monitoring lists your Applications.
+Select the application the issue has been reported on (Dev/Test/Live).

 At times, systems like Drupal's Watchdog appear at the top.
 In general, that's an indication of a MySQL database under duress.
 Look for complex entities, such as Panels and Views, or custom functionality that's specific to the site in question.

-- The New Relic Pro trace does not give the full query; it only shows the query with placeholders, which cannot be executed against MySQL as is.
+The New Relic® Performance Monitoring trace does not give the full query; it only shows the query with placeholders, which cannot be executed against MySQL as is.
 To do that, you'll need to look in the MySQL slow log.
 Go back to the site's panel on the Dashboard and get the SFTP connection information.
 Modify it per this article to connect to MySQL via SFTP through your terminal or an FTP program that supports the SFTP protocol.

 Download database log files and review the